nathaneastwood/fablore/src/main-story/04-monarch/step-into-the-light.md

 "Why me?
 Why would Bellona or Sol choose to bless me with the Light?"

 "You said that you faced a group of cultists, is that correct?
 That every one of them was a follower of Shadow, that they all had aether affinity, and were casting some of the more powerful and darkest spells known to Rathe."
 Prism smiled, shrugging one shoulder.
 "I cannot say for certain, but if I had to guess, I would say that that is your answer.
 You stood against the cultists, even though you knew that you would likely lose your life.
 You were prepared to sacrifice yourself for Leander, for your party, and for the villagers whom you had been fighting to save.
-Your selflessness, your leadership, your courage, your compassion, your devotion to the virtues of the Light—this is why you were chosen, Boltyn.
+Your selflessness, your leadership, your courage, your compassion, your devotion to the virtues of the Light-this is why you were chosen, Boltyn.
 This is why your talents awakened."

 Boltyn looked from Prism to the image of Bellona, her bronze mask moulded into an expression of fierce determination, blazing with the light of the sun.